 Why an Incubator?

-It troubles us because it isn’t true.
-God’s work with and through God’s people persists; we may just need to assume a different vantage point.
 We believe Christian leadership has a vast definition and that ministry can – and often should – look different from how it has in the past.
 An abundance of fresh ideas wafts through our churches.
 Innovative thinkers feverishly scribble ideas into notepads.
 Mission-minded leaders constantly discover new ways to impact their communities for good.

-The Co-Creators Incubator is a two-year integrative program for missional entrepreneurs that helps grow ministry ideas into viable ventures with a Christ-centered mission.
+The Co-Creators Incubator is a one-year integrative program for missional entrepreneurs that helps grow ministry ideas into viable ventures with a Christ-centered mission.
 The Incubator fosters a spirit of collegiality and collaboration amongst a cohort of Co-Creators, while providing them with resources to enhance and grow their ministries.
 In pursuit of partnership and sustainability, the Co-Creators Incubator will engage both the missional entrepreneurs as well as Creative Partners who may invest in the work of Co-Creators via financial or other means.

 What is a Co-Creator?